Molecular Mechanisms of Cancer Development and Actionable Genes (Online CE Course)

 • Which of the following is a mechanism that a cancer cell uses to hide from the immune system?

-• If an oncogene loses a function it can lead to cancer formation.
+• True or False: An oncogene's loss of function can lead to cancer formation.

 • Personalized Medicine